Codrax/Codrut-Fluent-Design-System/README.md

 - Checkbox, a animated checkbox that supports 3 states
 - Edit Box, a flue edit box with vertical alignment support
 - Standard icon, a drawable TGraphicControl icon component that has multiple icons
-- IconView, a simple icon view control that relies on the FXIcon class for drawing & storing.
+- IconV iew, a simple icon view control that relies on the FXIcon class for drawing & storing.
 Very lightweight
 - Slider, a slider with tick support, hint previews and more features
 - Blur Material, a acrilic blur box that can be drawn from the wallaper or a screenshot of the screen.
 Great for Windows Fluent Design System like apps
 - Popup Menu, it supports (FXIconSelect) icons and can have multiple sub-menus, It used a acrylic effect for the background with a accent colored border.
 It also has Checkable items, Radio Items, separators and as mentioned before, It can go infinite layers deep
+- Text Box, a simple Label-Like component with more features.
+It also has a few components dependent on the base class
+- Animated Text Box, a label box with the ability to animate from a TStringList of values
+- Scroll Text, a box with scrolling text.
+The fade size, fade width and animation speed can be adjusted
+- Progress Bar, a simple animated progress bar with 4 different styles
 - ImageList, a work-in-progress component that can hold images

 ## Apps made with CodrutFluentDesignSystem